Backcountry Preparation Information

 The Alaska Department of Fish and Game posts comprehensive information about traveling in bear country.

 We do allow you to travel with bear spray or firearms but they must be declared.
 Bear spray is not allowed inside the aircraft; it may be attached to the outside of the plane.
+The only propane/isobutane stove fuel allowed on the aircraft are Snow Peak, MSR, and Primus.

 As you explore this spectacular land, don't forget to take a deep breath and relish in the crisp, clean air and your impressive surroundings.
 Above all, enjoy your trip and be safe.